 How can companies and organizations build in innovation today beyond agile development?
 Agile methods are evolving from the basic Scrum and Kanban approaches to better scale and bring new ideas to market faster.
 This is the first in a series of two posts where I’ll be talking about where some of these next big changes are coming from.

 Going Beyond Agile Basics and Benefits

-Over the course of two years of being a Scrum Master, I personally learned a lot, and our team developed from the many things we tried with some success and some failure.
+Over the course of two years of being a Scrum controller, I personally learned a lot, and our team developed from the many things we tried with some success and some failure.
 As we went through the transition to Agile, our team was able to make changes more quickly and respond to business goals.

 My experience as a Scrum Master led me to write a book called Agile Basics in 60 Minutes.
 It breaks down the basics of Scrum and details some issues you may encounter.

 Each new idea comes with benefits and detractions; these can be helpful to educate your management team with your suggestions.
 As we look at these new ideas, pay close attention to which benefits you should share with your stakeholders.

 It seems that the development paradigm has evolved to new levels.
 Teams are embracing alternatives in an attempt to deliver value faster.
 In a recent conversation I had with a development consultant about moving beyond agile, he said, “Late adopters are getting into agile development now.
 The next wave is applying lean manufacturing techniques to the rest of the ‘production line.’
 Visualizing and limiting inventory, focusing on delays and buffers, and aligning to the constraints in the whole system.
 Systems thinking is what has moved the focus to DevOps and lean startup.”